 By qualifying a prospect, we are able to easily separate the suspects from the prospects.
 When someone is not a good fit and/or doesn’t have the authority to make decisions for what we’re offering, no matter how good our persuasive sales techniques may be, there will be an extremely low probability of them moving forward.

-On the other hand, when we use our time and resources on qualifying the prospect by asking key questions to ensure we’re speaking with prospects which are a good fit, they’ll have a higher chance of moving forward through the sales cycle.
+On the other hand, when we use our time and resources on qualifying the prospect by asking key questions to ensure we’re speaking with prospects who are a good fit, they’ll have a higher chance of moving forward through the sales cycle.
 By improving our ability to qualify prospects, we improve our ability to persuade prospects to move forward in the sales process.

 Ensuring you are effectively communicating the value that you have to offer is a way to improve your persuasive sales skills.

 Commonly, salespeople get stuck communicating at the product and service level of what we’re offering.
 This is understandable due to this is typically where we’re most comfortable as well as have the most knowledge.

 Realistically, the prospect only really cares about what your product can do for them or what they can achieve with it.
 Essentially, this is the value that you’re offering and by communicating this to them, it helps you improve your persuasive sales skills.